COSCS340/QuantifyingCorruption/STATUS.md

 In terms of changes and major events since our proposal:
  - Deciding to Dockerize our project
  - Increasing dependency on our customer to deliver their data
+ - Change in customer data being provided (noted in Customer Value)
  - Using D3.js for data visualization

 ## Customer Value